-- 6.17 PAG members were not able to reach a full consensus on the respective merits of capital and income valuation where the CE is not thought to be a fair value for the purposes of divorce.
-Most members take the view that save for the purposes of offsetting (as to which see Part 7 below) an income valuation provides all necessary information, while a capital valuation adds nothing meaningful to this and is less consistent between experts.
-A small but important minority however either prefer to see both calculations or would wish this to be a choice for the parties or, in contested cases, judicial determination. - 6.18 Where a comprehensive equality of income calculation is appropriate and effective (see paragraph 6.14 above) and the parties are the same age, when all the valuation quirks inherent in a pension scheme are factored into the calculation, the equality of capital and equality of income calculations should result in broadly similar outcomes.
-In practice, therefore there may be little point in asking for both. - 6.19 It is at the discretion of the instructing parties and the court as to which to request but it should be remembered that only the CE can be shared, not a higher bespoke value that may result from an equality of capital calculation.
-If an equality of capital report is requested and a pension benefit with a CE of, say £500k is estimated to be worth £800k on a bespoke value basis, the higher figure is unrealisable it is a notional figure only.
+- 6.24 Whilst there are different views within PAG on the subject, it is certainly not the case that the pursuit of equal incomes should be regarded as 'the holy grail'.
+The debate between an equality of income and an equality of capital value remains unresolved at the time of writing.
+Indeed, Francis J, co-chair of PAG, is one of those who has a general preference for equality of capital value. - 6.25 Proper understanding must be exercised when relying on a division of the Cash Equivalent (CE) only as explained at Paragraphs 6.10 6.11. - 6.26 Where a comprehensive equality of income calculation is appropriate and effective (see Paragraph 6.14) and the parties are the same age, when all the valuation quirks inherent in a pension scheme are factored into the calculation, the equality of capital and equality of income calculations should result in broadly similar outcomes.
+In practice, therefore there may be little point in asking for both and it could lead to greater uncertainty for the parties. - 6.27 It is at the discretion of the instructing parties and the court as to which to request but it should be remembered that any PSO will be based on the CE, and not a higher bespoke value that may result from an equality of capital calculation.
+If an equality of capital report is requested and a pension benefit with a CE of, say £500k is estimated to be worth £800k on a bespoke value basis, a 50:50 share (£400k) would have to be expressed as a revised percentage of the original CE (i.e. 80% of £500k, and not 50% of £800k).
 This point needs to be emphasised to clients as it is often misunderstood.